 For Careless Driving where there has been bodily harm or death, the court penalties increase dramatically as follows:

 On conviction under subsection (3), a person is liable to a fine of not less than $2,000 and not more than $50,000 or to imprisonment for a term of not more than two years, or to both, and in addition his or her driver’s license or permit may be suspended for a period of not more than five years.
 2017, c.
 26, Sched.
 4, s.
 17.

 It is important to note that court fines are subject to a victim fine surcharge:

 - The provincial government adds a victim fine surcharge (VFS) to every non-parking fine imposed under the Provincial Offences Act.
 It is deposited into a special fund to help victims of crime.

 - The amount of the VFS is usually 20 per cent of the imposed fine.
 For example, a $100 fine would result in a $20 surcharge.
 Fines over $1,000 carry a surcharge of 25 per cent.

-A conviction for Careless Driving would also result in a 6 demerit point penalty being placed against your driver’s licence by the MTO.
+A conviction for Careless Driving would also result in a 6 demerit point penalty being placed against your driver’s license by the MTO.
 Commercial motor vehicle drivers would also receive the highest possible CVOR penalty of 5 CVOR points.
-Novice drivers (i.e. G1, G2, M1, M2) would face a mandatory suspension or cancellation of their driver’s licence under escalated sanctions penalties:
+Novice drivers (i.e. G1, G2, M1, M2) would face a mandatory suspension or cancellation of their driver’s license under escalated sanctions penalties:

 Dangerous Driving is a criminal offence and a conviction will result in a criminal record.
 A criminal record may have unforeseeable and far-reaching consequences that can impact employment and travel outside of Canada.
 The court penalties for a conviction are broken down into whether the dangerous driving resulted in bodily harm or in death: